Controlling files in the distribution#

-This includes all pure Python modules in the
+These include all pure Python modules in the

 packages configuration, and the C sources (but not C

-headers) listed as part of extensions when creating a Source
+headers) listed as part of extensions when creating a source

-Distribution (or “sdist”).
+distribution (or “sdist”).

 However, when building more complex packages (e.g. packages that include non-Python files, or that need to use custom C headers), you might find that not all files present in your project folder are included in package distribution archive.

 you can add a

-MANIFEST.in file at the root of your project.
+MANIFEST.in file at the root of your project,

 This file contains instructions that tell